-Even low levels of injection and production can lead to adjustment and settling of the natural fractures in the rock, so we anticipate that our seismic monitoring network, installed before drilling started, will detect some low-level seismicity (microseismicity) associated with well testing.
+Even low levels of injection and production can lead to adjustment and settling of the natural fractures in the rock, so we expected that our seismic monitoring network, installed before drilling started, would detect some low-level seismicity (microseismicity) associated with well testing.

-Usually, such microseismic events are so tiny that they can’t be felt at surface.
-But our monitoring network is extremely sensitive and can pick up and locate the minutest of movements many kilometres below ground.
+Usually, any such microseismic events are so tiny that they can’t be felt at surface.
+But because our monitoring network is extremely sensitive, it can pick up and locate the minutest of movements, many kilometres below ground, which would otherwise go unnoticed.
 Microseismic monitoring data is a key tool during well testing because it provides us with essential information about the permeability of the formations around the well, and the spatial movement of water through the rock.

-Continuously monitoring the real-time data from our seismic network also helps us to manage and control our operations, so that we maintain microseismicity within limits which don’t cause annoyance or disturbance to our neighbours.
+In addition to being a useful analytical tool, monitoring the real-time data from our seismic network helps us to manage and control our operations, so that we maintain microseismicity within limits which don’t cause annoyance or disturbance to our neighbours.
 While we can’t entirely rule out the possibility of an event being felt or heard at surface, in such a case we can stop operations while we investigate the source of the event, and can change our operating conditions to reduce the likelihood of further felt events.

 The first stage of our well testing programme, between January and the end of March 2022, consisted of a series of injection tests.
 We continuously recorded hydraulic and seismic data through this period.
 Our monitoring system recorded over 300 microseismic events, and the data from these events are providing us with the information we need about where the water flows in relation to the well.
 Most of the events we recorded were tiny, being below Magnitude 0.
 The largest was a Magnitude 1.7, which was felt and heard at surface.